 1) Reflector Design

 Superior Radiant offers the only 10-sided reflector among all manufacturers.
-Its multi-faceted configuration reflects virtually 100% of the infra-red energy out and away from the emitter tubing, putting the heat where it is needed - the people zone.
-Infra-red energy "bounce-back" onto the tube is virtually eliminated and convective heat loss is minimized.
-Translation: more heat to the floor means less heat wasted at the ceiling - which means greater fuel savings and enhanced creature comfort.
+Its multi-faceted configuration reflects virtually 100% of infra-red energy out and away from the emitter tubing, eliminating "bounce-back", minimizing convective losses and targeting heat where is is needed - the people zone.
+Translation: more heat to the floor means less heat wasted at the ceiling, greater fuel savings and enhanced creature comfort.

-By contrast, the poorest reflector consists of a flat top with two angled sides and may have a radiant effectiveness of only 50%.
-The Superior Radiant reflector is also the "deep dish" style, which means that the emitter tubes are recessed up inside, with 0% exposed below the sides of the reflector.
-Compare some other brands which may have up to 30% or more the tubing exposed below the bottom sides of the reflector, resulting in a high amount of energy loss into thin air that could have otherwise been reflected to the floors as usable heat.
+By contrast, the poorest reflector consists of a flat top with two angled sides and may have a radiant effectiveness of only 50 to 60%.
+The Superior Radiant "deep dish" style means that the emitter tubes are recessed above the lower lip edge, with 0% exposed below reflector sides.
+Compare some other brands which may have up to 20% or more the tubing exposed below the bottom sides of the reflector, resulting in a high amount of energy loss into thin air, which could have otherwise been reflected and stored in floors and objects at ground level.

-An added benefit of Superior's 100% efficient reflector design is that it helps eliminate the "hot spot" effect.
-That's where back radiation of infrared energy onto the combustion tube can create excessive heat pile-up within the first several feet of the burner (where the flame is located and is at its hottest).
+An added benefit of Superior's 100% efficient reflector design is that it helps eliminate the "hot spot" effect, where back radiation of infrared energy onto the combustion tube can create excessive heat pile-up within the first several feet of the burner (where the flame is located and is at its hottest).
 A poorly designed reflector can cause the combustion tube to overheat, resulting thermal breakdown of the tubing.
 The remedy - expensive tube replacement in as short as 5 years, usually at the owners' expense.
 Superior Radiant tube heaters eliminate that problem.
+An added measure of tube protection is achieved because the burner cup sits lower in the emitter tube, helping to reduce flame impingement and overheating.

 2) Heat Uniformity